polmic/plants_scrap/README.md

 - Convert to csv
 - Insert through an api

-- Gather some copyright-free thumbnails from google images (not my code)
+- google-images-download.py is from https://github.com/hardikvasa/google-images-download